piratf/DataMining/README.md

 complier version: `g++ 4.9.2`
 - Use `-std=c++11`(recommend: `-pedantic -Wall`) flag for compiling.

+**:**Trying `openmp` now, most of gcc compiler already have this feature.

+If you don't want to use that, notice that don't link the knnopenmp.o and remove the `$(openmpFlags)` in "makefile".

+if you got error `version 'CXXABI_1.3.8' not found` when compiling, may this link could help: [How to fix: [program name] /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version CXXABI_1.3.8' not found (required by [program name])](http://stackoverflow.com/questions/20357033/how-to-fix-program-name-usr-lib-x86-64-linux-gnu-libstdc-so-6-version-cxx)

 You can modify it in `makefile`.

 run `demo.exe` to test data files.